Arrow keys: WASD keys

 The style was popularized in competitive play in Quake and subsequently QuakeWorld, notably by professional player Dennis Fong, where the advantages of WASD and mouselook were recognized over a purely keyboard-based control system.
 In the same year that Castle Wolfenstein was released, 1981, the game Wizardry used the AWD keys for movement in a first-person dungeon.
 Both the programmers of Castle Wolfenstein and Wizardry were users of the earlier PLATO system where the game Moria used the AWD keys.

 Another advantage of WASD is that it allows the user to use the left-hand thumb to press the bar (often the jump command) and the left-hand little finger to press the or keys (often the crouch and sprint commands), as opposed to the arrow keys which lack other keys in proximity to press. and were chosen partly because they are larger keys and thus easier to hit, but primarily because in older systems the computer could only recognize a couple of alphanumeric key presses, a limitation circumvented by the use of modifier keys.
-In later games, the usage of the key to interact with items or open up the inventory was also popularized due to its location next to the WASD keys, allowing players to reach it quickly.
+In later games, the usage of the key to interact with items or open up the inventory, and the key to reload a gun, were also popularized due to its location next to the WASD keys, allowing players to reach it quickly.

 Telengard (1982) may be the first game to use WASD keys; Dark Castle (1986) may be the first to use WASD keys and mouse for control.
 Half-Life (1998) was one of the first mainstream games to use WASD by default.
 After being popularized by first-person shooters, WASD became more common in other computer game genres as well.
 Many of the games that have adopted this layout use a first-person or over-the-shoulder third-person perspective.
 Some games that use overhead camera views also use WASD to move the camera, such as some city-building games and economic simulation games.